A curated list of the world’s most beautiful metro stations and unusual underground subways, as chosen by travel writers.

 Its appearance isn’t all that makes the station special, though.
-Being in Athens, a city full of ancient relics, it was to be expected that excavations for the line would uncover more.
-Many archaological finds have been incorporated into the design of the station, encased in glass to protect them from passing commuters.
+This being Athens, a city full of ancient relics, it was to be expected that excavations for the line would uncover more.
+Many archaeological finds have been incorporated into the design of the station, encased in glass to protect them from passing commuters.

 Porto is beautiful in a rather peculiar way.
 Sure, it’s classically beautiful in parts, with graceful bridges and charming houses dotted along the Duoro River.
 By contrast, you’ll find a strange beauty in urban murals, run-down trolleys and sleepy local markets.
 I’d say São Bento Railway Station is a beauty of the latter sort.

 São Bento Railway Station is a 19th-century train station known for the some 20,000 azulejo tiles that decorate its interior.
 The tiles are elaborate in their depiction of great battles and pastoral scenes.
 They’re so detailed that the tile work took more than 11 years to complete.
 Below ground, by contrast, the São Bento Metro Station is stark white and minimalist.